You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Car

-We strongly recommend that you do not bring a car with you to university.
-There is no student parking on campus unless you are a Blue Badge holder.
-There is also no student parking available at halls of residence.
+We strongly recommend that you avoid bringing a car with you to university.
+There's no student parking on campus or halls of residence, unless you're a Blue Badge holder.

 Parking in the local areas is limited but a few car parks are available.